 The You’re Doing It Wrong Podcast – And A Trip To The BBC

 Have you heard of the You’re Doing It Wrong podcast?
 Also – how easy is it to parent in an age when there are a million different sources of advice, all of it conflicting, all coming at you from hundreds of different angles?

 What happens when there are hordes of people who are keen to tell you exactly what you’re doing wrong with your children, even if you’ve never spoken to these people before?

 How do you know the approach you take to parenting isn’t going to go awry?
 How do we know we’re not…doing it wrong?

-A couple of weeks ago I headed over to the BBC along with Alison and Emma to talk about all these things, and more, for a new Radio 4 series called ‘You’re Doing it Wrong’.
+A couple of weeks ago I headed over to the BBC to talk about all these things, and more, for a new Radio 4 series and podcast called ‘You’re Doing it Wrong’.
 Hosted by the mighty Adam Buxton, it aims to take a look at different approaches to modern life including parenting.